nro-bot/minimal_python_demo/README.md

     pip install uv
     ```

-2. Create virtual environment
+2. Navigate to the project directory, then create virtual environment
     ```bash
     deactivate  # just in case already in a virtual environment uv venv
     ```

-2. Make sure you are in the virtualenv.
+2. Activate the virtual environment.
 - **Windows** (Command Prompt):
   ```bash
   .\.venv\Scripts\activate